LandStander27/autoclicker/README.md

   ```

 ### Hyprland
 Because of Wayland limitations, if you have multiple monitors the cursor **might not move to the correct location for every click.** If you use Hyprland, there is a method implemented that fixes this, although it makes clicks ~6ms slower.
-You can turn this off in the config.
+See [Daemon](#daemon) to disable.